 Hawaii's Pu'uhonua o Hōnaunau National Historical Park formerly protected defeated warriors and civilians during battle.
 The park includes a complex of archaeological sites.

-Pu`uhonua o Honaunau National Historical Park preserves the site where, up until the early 19th century, Hawaiians who broke a kapu or one of the ancient laws against the gods could avoid certain death by fleeing to this place of refuge or "pu`uhonua".
-The offender would absolved by a priest and freed to leave.
+Pu'uhonua o Hōnaunau National Historical Park preserves the site where, up until the early 19th century, Hawaiians who broke a kapu or one of the ancient laws against the gods could avoid certain death by fleeing to this place of refuge or "pu'uhonua".
+The offender was absolved by a priest and freed to leave.
 Defeated warriors and non-combatants could also find refuge here during times of battle.
-The grounds just outside the Great Wall that encloses the pu`uhonua were home to several generations of powerful chiefs.
+The grounds just outside the Great Wall that encloses the pu'uhonua were home to several generations of powerful chiefs.